Bike Blending in action at Longfellow Elementary’s Spring Carnival

 Steps to receive a refund award from Rock The Bike:

-1. Order your Pedal Powered bike blender, accessories, or Spin Art from the online store.
+1. Add your Pedal Powered bike blender, accessories, or Spin Art to the cart in our online store.

 3. In the notes field, or in a separate email, provide some information about your nonprofit or k-12 school.
 Your project’s goals and how you intend to incorporate the pedal power item into your program.